spwhitton/git-remote-gcrypt/README.rst

 Detecting gcrypt repos
 ======================

-To detect if a git url is a gcrypt repo, use: git-remote-gcrypt --check url Exit status if 0 if the repo exists and can be decrypted, 1 if the repo uses gcrypt but could not be decrypted, and 100 if the repo is not encrypted with gcrypt (or could not be accessed).
+To detect if a git url is a gcrypt repo, use: ``git-remote-gcrypt --check url`` Exit status is 0 if the repo exists and can be decrypted, 1 if the repo uses gcrypt but could not be decrypted, and 100 if the repo is not encrypted with gcrypt (or could not be accessed).